 Section (c) also permits the introduction of evidence that is “so highly material that it will substantially support a conclusion that the accused reasonably believed that the complaining witness consented to the conduct complained of” if the court finds that justice mandates the admission of such evidence.
 When determining the issue of consent, the Rape Shield Statute only requires a reasonable inference that the alleged victim consented to sexual relations with the accused.
 The courts recognize that certain behaviors or verbal exchanges between the parties can indicate consent.

 Prior to trial, the defendant must file a written motion notifying the court of his intent to introduce evidence of the alleged victim’s past sexual behavior.
 This motion will prompt the court to conduct an in-camera hearing outside the presence of the jury in order to examine the defendant’s proffered evidence.

-Let an experienced rape defense attorney explain how to best demonstrate that sex was consensual.
-Call (404) 577-9557 for a consultation.
+Let an experienced sex crime defense attorney explain how to best demonstrate that sex was consensual.
+Call (404) 577-9557 for a consultation, or contact us online.

 I was falsely accused and arrested.
 With no one in my corner and my back against the wall, I had no choice but to find the best attorney in Georgia to clear me from these charges.